 We believe that full-immersion water baptism is the ideal form of baptism because it best symbolizes the spiritual realities of being associated with the death, burial and resurrection of our Lord.
 However, under certain circumstances we also perform baptism by sprinkling for some new believers.

-To ask a question about baptisms, email Betty at BettyM@christchapelbc.org.
+To ask a question about baptisms, email Hannah at HannahS@christchapelbc.org.

 If you are in 5th grade or older, please fill out the form below.